 Affordable Warmth and Safety scheme

-Applications are now open to apply for the Northern Gas Network (NGN) Affordable Warmth and Safety scheme.
+Applications for the Northern Gas Networks (NGN) Affordable Warmth and Safety scheme are now closed.

-This scheme funds local initiatives which help vulnerable customers with gas safety, basic energy advice, and fuel poverty support.
-Your organisation must be working in NGN’s network area to apply (please note that for this round we’re not able to fund groups working in Hull).
+Grants of between £5,000 and £16,000 have been awarded to local initiatives which help vulnerable customers with gas safety, basic energy advice, and fuel poverty support, working in NGN’s network area.

-Training and resources will be provided to successful applicants and so previous experience in the energy advice sector is not required.
-This fund is aimed at supporting grassroots organisations that have experience supporting vulnerable households in their community.
+Training and resources will be provided to successful applicants and so previous experience in the energy advice sector was not required.

 Impact of the funding

-Below are some examples of previous successful applicants and the work they were able to achieve as a result of the NGN funding.
+Below are some examples of successful applicants to previous rounds of funding, and the work they were able to achieve as a result of the NGN funding.

 Cleveland Housing Association